identw/werf/docs/pages/configuration/stapel_image/git_directive.md

   to: /app/assets
 ```

-When processing a config, werf calculates the possible intersections among all _git mappings_ concerning `includePaths` and `excludePaths` filters.
-If an intersection is detected, then werf can resolve simple conflicts with implicitly adding `excludePaths` into the _git mapping_.
-In other cases, the build ends with an error.
-However, implicit `excludePaths` filter can have undesirable effects, so try to avoid conflicts of intersecting paths between configured git mappings.
+When processing a config, werf finds all the possible intersections among _git mappings_ concerning `includePaths` and `excludePaths` filters.
+If an intersection is detected, werf tries to resolve uncomplicated conflicts by implicitly adding `excludePaths` into the _git mapping_.
+In complicated cases, the build ends with an error.
+Please note that the implicit `excludePaths` filter can have undesirable effects, so try to avoid conflicts of intersecting paths between git mappings.

-Implicit `excludePaths` example:
+Below is an example of implicit `excludePaths`:

 ```yaml
 git: